peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 The parameter <i>subtrahend</i>
  is null.

-### testBit

-    public bool testBit(
-        int index);

-Returns whether a bit is set in the two's-complement representation of this object's value.

-<b>Parameters:</b>

- * <i>index</i>: Zero based index of the bit to test.
-0 means the least significant bit.

-<b>Returns:</b>

-True if a bit is set in the two's-complement representation of this object's value; otherwise, false.

 ### ToBytes

     public byte[] ToBytes(
         bool littleEndian);

-Returns a byte array of this object's value.
-The byte array will take the form of the number's two' s-complement representation, using the fewest bytes necessary to represent its value unambiguously.
-If this value is negative, the bits that appear "before" the most significant bit of the number will be all ones.
+Returns a byte array of this integer's value.
+The byte array will take the form of the number's two's-complement representation, using the fewest bytes necessary to store its value unambiguously.
+If this value is negative, the bits that appear beyond the most significant bit of the number will be all ones.
+The resulting byte array can be passed to the  `FromBytes()` method (with the same byte order) to reconstruct this integer's value.

 <b>Parameters:</b>

- * <i>littleEndian</i>: If true, the least significant bits will appear first.
+ * <i>littleEndian</i>: If true, the byte order is little-endian, or least-significant-byte first.
+If false, the byte order is big-endian, or most-significant-byte first.

 <b>Returns:</b>